bedwards/txwinrm/README.rst

 The winrs program has four modes of operation:

--  interactive (default): Execute many commands in an interactive command prompt on the remote host
+-  interactive (default): Execute many commands in an interactive command prompt on the remote host.
+PowerShell will not work in this mode.
 -  single: Execute a single command and return its output
 -  long: Execute a single long-running command like 'typeperf -si 1' and check the output periodically
 -  batch: Opens a command prompt on the remote system and executes a list of commands (actually right now it executes one command twice as a proof-of-concept)
+-  powershell: Run a powershell script.
+This is NOT interactive.

 An example of interactive mode